angeluskage/worknoon-wordpress-assessment/README.md

 The live WordPress environment was built on a dedicated subdomain (`assessment.liald.com`) using Elementor as the page builder, with full attention to mobile responsiveness, page speed, and clean code structure.

+The founder name used in the Person schema is a placeholder due to limited publicly available data.
+In a real implementation, this would be replaced with verified entity data to maintain accuracy and trust signals.

 ---

 ## Setup Instructions